Palo Cedro, California: 18th and 19th centuries

-The earliest European American history of Palo Cedro comes from the exploration of Hudson's Bay Company trapper Alexander McLeod (c.
+The earliest European American history of Palo Cedro comes from the exploration of Hudson's Bay trapper Alexander McLeod (c.
 1782 – 11 June 1840) who sometime between March 26, 1829 and April 6, 1829, along with guide John Turner, and a brigade of trappers, traveling through Mexican California, started from the Pit River following the Cow Creek trail, and reached the Sacramento River.
-Cow Creek is a Sacramento River tributary that runs through Palo Cedro and serves as its Southeastern border.
+Cow Creek is a Sacramento River tributary that runs through Palo Cedro and serves as its southeastern border.
 McLeod had been sent out earlier in January 1829 from Fort Vancouver to find the origins of a mythical Buenaventura River.
 After crossing the Sacramento River, McLeod explored and trapped in the Sacramento Valley as far South as present day Stockton.
 Upon his return with an abundant supply of furs, he camped on the west bank of the Sacramento River by present day Anderson in December 1829.
-While attempting to cross the Cascades in winter, McLeod was met by a snow storm at the headwaters of the river named after him, McLeod River (McCloud River), he lost all his horses, was forced to cache his furs, and by snowshoe trek back to Vancouver, arriving on February 10, 1830.
+While attempting to cross the Cascades in winter, McLeod was met by a snow storm at the headwaters of the river named after him, the McLeod River (McCloud River), he lost all his horses, was forced to cache his furs, and by snowshoe trek back to Vancouver, arriving on February 10, 1830.

 In 1832, another Hudson's Bay trapper John Work (c.1792-1861), searching for a route to connect the Columbia River to the Sacramento River, reported in his journal traveling through Mexican California in with a group from the Hudson's Bay Company fur traders, staying east of the Siskiyous, bypassing Mt.
 Lassen, along Cow Creek, through the areas now known as Millville and Palo Cedro, finding a way to the Sacramento Valley.
 In the surrounding area, Work noted there were local Indians who lived in huts, in addition to various wildlife and numerous animals, including deer, elk, and grizzly bears.
 Local Indian men gave Work and his men food.
 Work called Cow Creek, Canoe River, and his men chopped down pine trees to make canoes, camped near what is now called Anderson.
 During their stay, while his men were making the canoes, Work said the Indians were weeping and lamenting and observed six fires were burning in the Indian camp.
 Work later learned that the local Indian camp had been attacked and burned by another Indian raiding party, possibly the Shastas.
 After trapping in the Sacramento Valley, work retraced his steps to the Pit River, and using the same route as McLeod had earlier used through Bartle's Gap, but without disaster, emerged from the mountains and was assisted back to Vancouver.